onsu-lang/onsu/README.md

 # onsu

-The official repository for the Ōnsu, a procedural, object-oriented and pragmatic programming-language.
+The official repository for the Ōnsu, a procedural, object-oriented and pragmatic programming-language for the jvm.